Breathing Space – Breathing Re-training

 While researching heart disease in the 1950s, Konstantin Buteyko, a Russian medical researcher, developed a breathing technique that not only helped reduce high blood pressure, but also a variety of conditions including Asthma, Anxiety, IBS and Sinusitis.

 The premise of the Buteyko technique is that many conditions are the result of dysfunctional breathing, that Konstantin Buteyko termed ‘over breathing’ or chronic hyperventilation.
 Completely at odds to the popular view that taking big deep breaths of air is ‘good’ breathing, the Buteyko way is to minimise intake, reducing and calming the breath towards normal.
-Not so different to ancient yogic pranayama or Hatha yoga breathing whereby man could breathe one breath per minute for the duration of one hour.
+Not so different to ancient yogic pranayama or Hatha yoga breathing whereby a person could breathe one breath per minute for the duration of one hour.
 Take the breathing test to find out if you have dysfunctional breathing.

 The Buteyko Method involves: